Master of Science in Accounting (MAcc) Degree Program

 Proximity to the City of Pittsburgh's robust and growing downtown business sector gives our students an edge for jobs and internships.
 Katz graduates land positions at the "big four" accounting firms (all of which have Pittsburgh offices), regional accounting firms, and global corporations including H.J.
 Heinz, PNC Bank, and U.S. Steel Corp.

-* Students can earn their MAcc degree in one year if all prerequisite courses have been completed prior to entering the program.
+* Students can earn their MAcc degree in nine months (August-April) if all prerequisite courses have been completed prior to entering the program.
 If not, it will take students longer to complete their degree.